 Learn more about what you can do with an online master's degree in homeland security and what kind of career opportunities you can look forward to with this comprehensive guide.

-The Best Online Master's in Homeland Security Programs of 2019
+2020 Best Accredited Online Master's in Homeland Security Programs

 Choosing a program is an incredibly personal decision, and only you can properly evaluate whether a target school's strengths match your educational needs.
 The following ranked list of schools should serve as a helpful starting point in your search for the best online master's degree in homeland security programs in the United States.
 Our ranking is based on the courses schools offer, available specializations, student outcomes, career support services, and other criteria used to determine academic excellence.
 If you are considering an online master's in homeland security, be sure to contact admissions specialists at different colleges and universities to learn more their about specific requirements and offerings.

 Based in the nation's capital, George Washington University offers popular public affairs, public policy, international diplomacy, and law programs, including a master of professional studies in homeland security pathway.

 This 36-credit program reviews best practices in intelligence analysis, counterterrorism, and understanding evolving threats to national security.
 The program favors applicants with backgrounds in public and private safety, law enforcement, emergency response, public policy, and the military.